It took my fourth visit to Australia for me to make it north.

 Ahead of us, I could see Cairns, and the runway we’d be touching down on.

-With a huge sigh of relief that I wasn’t actually going to throw up in the plane, I held my breath as we took one final turn, then marvelled at getting to see the runway up ahead.
+With a huge sigh of relief that I had made it through the flight, I held my breath as we took one final turn, then marvelled at getting to see the runway up ahead.

 I’d had the best time up in the air, so was feeling this strange blend of emotion.
 That I didn’t want the flight to end, but also, I couldn’t wait for it to end because I was feeling terrible.